“…a pretty good gun, even if it’s goofy looking.”

 The standard A2 rear sights on an AR-15/M16A2 were designed with elevation settings for 300 to 800 meters.
 The Santose Improved Battlesight Zero allows for an elevation setting of 50 yards / 200 meters for one of the most all-around useful trajectories obtainable with the 5.56mm/223 Remington cartridge when fired from an AR-15.
 Neither of the above sighting schemes allow for an elevation setting giving you point of aim equals point of impact at 100 yards.
 Since 100 yard shooting ranges are some of the most commonly found ranges in the United States, it would be useful to have such a setting on our AR-15s.
 This can be achieved quite easily with nothing more than a 1/16” allen wrench.
 It’s really just a matter of taking the Improved Battlesight Zero one step further.
 See this link to learn how to do this: AR15.com’s Revised Improved Battlesight Zero

-To learn more about slings, sling mounts, optics, stocks, railed forends, weapons mounted lights, red-dot optics, magnified optics, etc., check out Savannah Arsenal’s Rifle Accessories page.
+Slings, sling mounts, stocks, railed forends, weapons mounted lights, etc.: Savannah Arsenal’s Rifle Accessories.

 - Buy a quality AR-15 / M-4 appropriate for your perceived needs.